-The Academic Support Center (ASC) works with students with learning disabilities or Attention Deficit Hyperactivity Disorder (ADHD)
+The Academic Support and Access Center (ASAC) works with students with disabilities on the main campus.

 The Office of the Associate Dean for Student Affairs in the Washington College of Law provides accommodations in the law school after students document their disability with one of the two offices listed above.

 Eligibility for Accommodations